EmanuelGF/EmanuelGF/README.md

 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=EmanuelGF&show_icons=true&hide_border=true&&count_private=true&include_all_commits=true" />

 #### 📩 How to reach me: emanuelfaisca@gmail.com or [emanuel-dev portfolio](https://emanuel-dev.com)

+The first project I made is still alive 🚀 [Cardrea.com flashcard creation tool](https://cardrea.com) Go make some flashcards about coding and report any bugs or suggestions 😁🙏
 I will also start to create some videos on youtube: [youtube channel](https://www.youtube.com/channel/UCEWC_3zEaze1Tjv-WS8Bz5g)

 ### Tecnologies I use or have used in the past: